Rascals and Robbers: The Secret Adventures of Tom Sawyer and Huckleberry Finn: Plot and context

-The story sends Tom and Huck on an unexpected adventure after they overhear con artists planning to bilk the citizens of St. Petersburg into purchasing a bogus set of jewel-encrusted golden angel statues.
-The boys flee town, followed closely by Scree (Anthony James), the sinister leader of the villains.
-Huck and Tom rush to the river, but are temporarily separated when their raft splits in half.
+The story opens as adventure-craving Tom hunts down Huck, whom he finds smoking his corncob pipe in a pickle barrel.
+Huck is tired of the Widow Douglas trying to civilize him and Tom wants to avoid participating in the town's lavish 50th anniversary celebration.
+Tom suggests he and Huck run off to live among the Indians.
+But the boys are distracted by the arrival in town of the suspicious-looking Scree (Anthony James); Tom suspects Scree is a spy, and he and Huck follow Scree to learn his plans.
+Tom and Huck overhear con artists planning to bilk the citizens of St. Petersburg into spending $15,000 for a bogus set of jewel-encrusted golden angel statues to be used in the celebration.
+Fearing for their lives, the boys flee town, followed closely by Scree, who turns out to be the sinister leader of the villains.
+Huck and Tom rush to the river but are temporarily separated when the raft on which they are making their escape splits in half.
 Huck hides out with a would-be cardsharp (Ed Begley Jr.) and Tom falls into Scree's clutches.
 Reunited, Tom and Huck get mixed up in a crooked poker game that ends disastrously and narrowly escape on horseback from the malicious Scree, who is determined to do away with them.
-Tom complains of hunger pangs and tries smoking Huck's corncob pipe as a distraction; it quickly makes him queasy.
-Tom and Huck's fortunes improve when they fall in with a ragtag traveling circus, run by the kind but boozy Arco the Magnificent (Anthony Zerbe).
-The boys help George (J.D.
-Hall), a freed slave, save his sister from a loathsome, wealthy family, and compete for the affections of Arco's lovely daughter, Alice (Nixon).
-After the group narrowly dodges the gun-toting Scree on the road, Tom leads his friends into MacDougall Cave, where they must creep through a cavern swarming with snakes.
-In the end, Tom and Huck expose Scree's scheme, bring the villains to justice—the supposedly precious statues turn out to be nothing but rocks—and save the day.
+When Tom complains of hunger pangs, Huck suggests they have a smoke to take their minds off food, and he offers Tom his corncob pipe.
+Intrigued, Tom smokes the pipe and quickly becomes queasy.
+Tom and Huck's fortunes improve when they fall in with a ragtag traveling circus, run by the kind but boozy Arco the Magnificent (Anthony Zerbe), who is happy to supply the duo with a meal in exchange for some help with his rather shoddy show.
+Tom and Huck also compete for the affections of Arco's lovely and strong-willed daughter, Alice (Nixon).
+When Huck nearly tumbles to his death while performing a dangerous stunt to impress Alice, he is rescued by George (J.D.
+Hall), a freed slave who's looking for his enslaved sister, Reba.
+The boys enlist George, Arco and Alice in an elaborate masquerade to save Reba from Colonel Beeton (Hansford Rowe) and his loathsome, wealthy family.
+George dresses up as an African king, with Tom and Huck pretending to be his minions.
+Dazzled by the idea of entertaining royalty, Beeton invites them to his plantation and serves a banquet.
+But Beeton's servant recognizes the disguised George and everyone must make a hasty exit from the Beeton estate, taking Reba along.
+The gun-toting Scree resurfaces and threatens Tom, Huck, George, Reba, Arco and Alice while they're on the road.
+Tom leads his friends into MacDougall Cave, where they must creep through a cavern swarming with snakes.
+In the end, Tom and Huck expose Scree's scheme, bring the villains to justice — the supposedly precious statues turn out to be nothing but worthless rocks — and save the day.
 But at the celebratory dinner honoring them, Tom catches a glimpse of what looks like a pirate wandering around outside the window and he and Huck sneak out of the party, looking for a new escapade.